-In the first approach, if the member is on, say, £20,001 a year and takes five days authorised unpaid leave of absence (for which a deduction will be made from pay) the employee contribution rate would be determined on a salary of £20,001 and the employee could purchase the pension 'lost' during those five days leave of absence by electing to pay an APC.
-If the member makes the APC election within 30 days of returning from the absence (or such longer period as the employer may allow), it would be a Shared Cost APC, ie the employer would compulsorily have to contribute 2/3rds of the cost of that APC - see section 5.3 for further details.
+If the member's annual pay is £20,001 and they take five days authorised unpaid leave of absence, their pay will be reduced.
+The employee contribution rate would be based on a salary of £20,001.
+The employee could purchase the pension 'lost' during those five days leave of absence by electing to pay an APC.
+If the member makes the APC election within 30 days of returning from the absence, it would be a Shared Cost APC and the employer would have to contribute 2/3rds of the cost.
+See section 5.3 for further details.